parraser/videogame_project/doc/sprint 0/PB.md

 #### User Story 5

-As a general player, I want to be able to shoot, so that I can kill my enemy and score points.
+As a casual/competitive player, I want to be able to shoot, so that I can kill my enemy and score points.

 Conditions of Satisfaction:
   * A user must be able to at minimum, shoot 8 different directions.